bixb922/crank-organ/doc-software/README.md

 ## Power management settings

 Maximum polyphony allowed: Since the battery fuse or current protection may shut down the battery if the consumption is too high, this limits the maximum solenoids that can be on at a certain time.
-The oldest note gets turned off (i.e. shortened a bit) if the maximum is exceeded.
+The oldest note gets turned off (shortened a bit) if the maximum is exceeded.

 USB power pack heartbeat: Some USB power packs need some current every now and then to remain turned on.
 This option will activate a random solenoid to achieve a minimal consumption.

 ## Time zone
 When connected to a router or cell phone hot spot, the software uses NTP (Network Time Protocol) to acquire the UTC time.
+If internet is not reachable, current time is set when a page is loaded on the browser.

-The time zone (i.e. America/Lima or India/Kolkata) is obtained from the browser automatically.
+The time zone (for example America/Lima or India/Kolkata) is obtained from the browser automatically.
 There is no need for configuration.

-If no internet access is available, time starts on Jan 1st, 2000.
-This does not impair operation, allowing to crank the organ without internet access.
+If no internet access is available nor a browser loads a page on the microcontroller, time starts on Jan 1st, 2000.
+This does not impair operation at all, allowing to crank the organ without internet access.
 The history page will show the tunes as if played on 2000-01-01, and the error log will show time only.

 ## Other parameters (less likely to need change)